gogovan/flutter-label-printer/README.md

 - `originX` and `originY`: Where the printing area starts
 - `width` and `height`: Width and height of the printing area.
 - `horizontalResolution` and `verticalResolution`: Set resolutions in dpi.
-    - HM-A300L ignore this parameter and alwyas use 200dpi.
+    - HM-A300L ignore this parameter and always use 200dpi.

 #### Text
 Command `text` adds text with styling.
 Support following parameters: